salsacaluella/delroom/docs/project_structure.md

 # DelRooms Project Structure Guide

 This document outlines the folder and file architecture for the DelRooms application, developed using Lean Agile methodology.
-The structure is optimized for a three-person development team with a target project duration of three months, including software testing.

 ---